This webpage is only available in English

 If you wish to know which Data Access Requests have been submitted and approved, please refer to the list of approved Data Access Requests.

 Approval of the request (with description of the purpose, i.e. medical reason or original study purpose) should be collected from the Central study organization/PI and the Local study PI of the hospital the applicant is affiliated with.
-Please use this standard form to get approval and submit the request.
+Please use the Clinical Request Form to get approval and submit the request.
 The approved request can be sent to email@example.com, after which the data will be prepared and made available through the Google Cloud Platform within one week.
 Note: making the data available requires a valid GCP account with multi-factor authentication enabled that has been created using the institutional email address of the person registered in the standard form (for instructions, please read Creating a Google Cloud Platform account).

 In keeping with European privacy legislation (i.e. the General Data Protection Regulation, or GDPR), specific arrangements apply for providing data to parties residing in a country outside the European Economic Area (EEA).